What is Seasonal Product Demand?

 Ensure your cash flow continues before and after the season.

 Companies that take advantage of seasonality can find themselves buoyed for the rest of the year.
 One way that companies can do that is by extending payments to vendors on the extra inventory that they purchase ahead of a seasonal spike.

-Settle’s flexible payment terms allow growing companies to pay vendors on an extended basis.
-This allows companies to maximize their revenue during their busy seasons, and extend payments for that specific inventory for up to 120 days (for qualified businesses and based on approved terms).
+Settle Working Capital’s flexible payment terms allow growing companies to pay vendors on an extended basis, which then allows companies to maximize their revenue during their busy seasons, and extend payments for that specific inventory for up to 120 days (for qualified businesses and based on approved terms).

-Settle enables both payers to efficiently pay their vendors during their ideal time frame.
-And when timing is everything — like during a big sales season — it’s critical to have flexibility in funds.
+Settle enables payers to efficiently pay their vendors during their ideal time frame.
+And when timing is everything — like during a big sales season such as Black Friday — it’s critical to have flexibility in funds.
 To see how much you may qualify for, check out our eligibility calculator.